firesim/firesim/docs/source/workloadConfig.rst

 ^^^^^^^^^^^^^^^^^
 A script or command to run on the output of your run.
 At least the uart output of each run is captured, along with any file outputs specified in the `outputs`_ option.
+This option may include arguments for the script, e.g.
+``"post_run_hook" : "foo.sh bar baz"``.
 The script will be called like so:

 ::

   cd workload-dir
-  post_run_hook /path/to/output
+  post_run_hook ARGS /path/to/output

+Where ARGS are any arguments you included in the post_run_hook option.
 The output directory will follow roughly the following format:

 ::